surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace11-sample.md

   #region GetProcCommand

   /// <summary>
-  /// This class implements the get-proc cmdlet.
+  /// This class implements the Get-Proc cmdlet.
 It has been copied
   /// verbatim from the GetProcessSample02.cs sample.
   /// </summary>
   [Cmdlet(VerbsCommon.Get, "Proc")]